 ☞ READ MORE: ABC of French Cuisine (the Food Dictionary)

 The traditional Cassoulet recipe uses either a bean called coco de pamiers, or the Tarbais.
 However, neither one of these beans is the easiest to find, even in France!
 So we will stick to the regular white cannellini beans, which do just as well in the recipe and are easy to find in a can.

 There are also quite a variety of pork products added into the recipe, from sausages to pork bellies.
 In terms of what sausages, use fresh sausages such as the saussice de Toulouse.

 Now only the heartiest of French chefs attempt to make duck confit themselves.
-This is something that you can easily buy at a fine boulangerie (butcher shop), Whole Foods or on Amazon.
+This is something that you can easily buy at a fine boulangerie (butcher shop) or Whole Foods.
 With the duck confit also including duck fat, I confess it is not the healthiest of recipes.
 But everything in moderation!